Shalpha2/Job-tracker/README.md

 - Write well-structured documentation including code comments

 ## Features
-- Add job applications (job title, company name, application status)
+- Add job applications  via a form (job title, company name, application status)
-- View and filter job applications
+- Display a list of saved applications
-- API integration.Fetch jobs from [API]
+- Fetch jobs from a public API
-- Store data locally or via a mock API
+- Edit or delete saved applications

 ## Technologies Used
 - HTML
 - CSS
 - JavaScript
-- Use API(Adzuna Job API)
+- Use APi
 - JSON Server  for local development

 ## How to Run